Conference

 Critical minerals

-Victoria has world-class mineral sand deposits that contain demonstrated resources of titanium, zirconium and rare earth elements.
+Victoria has world-class mineral sand deposits in northwest Victoria that contain demonstrated resources of titanium, zirconium and rare earth elements.
 There are also other critical and high-tech mineral opportunities throughout regional Victoria, such as copper, antimony, high purity alumina and silica, in addition to promising early-stage mineral exploration for tin, tungsten, lithium and platinum group elements.

 The Geological Survey of Victoria is managing several studies to better understand the state’s capacity to derive value from the potential production and processing of critical minerals that underpin the global energy and technology transition.